 If initial reports are to be believed, the reach of the IPTV service was huge.
 Figures usually need to be taken with a pinch of salt but information suggests the service had more than 500,000 subscribers, each paying around 10 euros per month.
 (Note: how that relates to the alleged five million euros per year in revenue is yet to be made clear)

 Police action was spread across the continent, with at least nine separate raids, including in the Netherlands where servers were uncovered.
 However, it was determined that these were in place to hide the true location of the operation’s main servers.
 Similar ‘front’ servers were also deployed in other regions.
+Servers connected to the IPTV operation were reportedly located in southwestern Bulgaria.

 According to sources in Cyprus, police requested permission from the Larnaca District Court to detain the arrested individuals for eight days.
 However, local news outlet Philenews said that any decision would be postponed until this morning, since one of the three suspects, an English Cypriot, required an interpreter which caused a delay.